quapka/sqc-project-plan/README.md

 - Explicit (taken from Python experience: _explicit over implicit_) typing?
 - Custom types/structs for any part of the v1/v2 protocol to avoid handling values that don't have meaning?
 - Use functional style of programming?
 Seems quite appropriate due to the goal of proxy v1-v2.
+- _Session types_ - methods returning different states so that invalid (logically) method can't be called.

+## Attacks and weaknesses
+- What is the size of the packets?
+Can something be inffered from the observation of packet size and frequency (even if the packets are encrypted)?
+Idea from [Ruben Recabarren - Hardening Stratum, the Bitcoin Pool Mining Protocol](https://www.youtube.com/watch?v=sFdeeddVEpI).